JoeMickey/ParkingSuggestions/README.md

         - `df`: original dataframe of databases
         - '3600 5TH AV': location required for yearwise analysis
         - `Desc`: returns the plot for the number of citations per year for a specific location

+# GeoSpatial Analysis
+It represents the visualization of parking citations datasets onto the Folium Open StreetMap, the color of the citation loaction shows the intensity of citations.
+Hovering over a location shows the name & average fine for last 10 years at the street.
+And we have yearly, monthly and Top 3 Violations Reasons distribution for every location on the map.

+- `Functions/`
+    - `EDA.read_geo_data(dirPath, year)`:
+        - `dirPath`: location of all dataset csv are present
+        - `year`: from which year the dataset needs to be considered
+        - `Desc.`: reads in the dataset csv files, for geo-coordinates creation from a specific year and return the dataframe.
+    - `EDA.get_geo_coordinates(geo_dataframe, gmaps, min_citations)`:
+        - `geo_dataframe`: pandas dataframe for years specified by the user.
+        - `gmaps`: object from google maps python module, based on user Client ID
+        - `min_citations`: minimum number of citations to be considered for geo loaction
+        - `Desc.`: the Google Maps Python Module to get the latitude, longitude of a street address which we got from the database and returns that to a dictionary.
+    - `EDA. create_date_month_df(df)`:
+        - `df`: the full dataset pandas dataframe
+        - `Desc.`: create month and year column in the dataset
+    - `EDA. get_citations_count(df, min_citations)`:
+        - `df`: the full dataset pandas dataframe
+        - `min_citations`: minimum number of citations to consider
+        - `Desc.`: function takes in the dataset and for the full dataset returns a dict
+    - `EDA. create_geo_dataframe_dict(df, citations_geo_dict)`:
+        - `df`: the full dataset pandas dataframe
+        - `citations_geo_dict`: dictionary of all the citations locations
+        - `Desc.`: append the monthly, yearly ditribution for that location from the dataset and appends those keys to the location dict.

+    - `EDA. create_map_markers(distribution, citations_geo_dict, plotting_list, legend_string, citations_count_list, m)`:
+        - `distribution`: string whether is monthly yearly or vios
+        - `citations_geo_dict`: dictionary of all the citations locations
+        - `plotting_list`: dictionary of all the citations loctions
+        - `legend_string`: dictionary of all the citations loctions
+        - `citations_count_list`: dictionary of all the citations loctions
+        - `m`: dictionary of all the citations loctions
+        - `Desc.`: adds the markers over the folium map
+    - `EDA. create_map_marker_vios(distribution, citations_geo_dict, plotting_list, legend_string, citations_count_list, m)`:
+        - `distribution`: string whether is monthly yearly or vios
+        - `citations_geo_dict`: dictionary of all the citations locations
+        - `plotting_list`: dictionary of all the citations loctions
+        - `legend_string`: dictionary of all the citations loctions
+        - `citations_count_list`: dictionary of all the citations loctions
+        - `m`: dictionary of all the citations loctions
+        - `Desc.`: adds the markers over the folium map

 # Usage